Gated InAs quantum dots embedded in surface acoustic wave cavities for low-noise optomechanics: Introduction

-In this paper, we address this integration challenge in an electro-optomechanical system involving gated InAs QDs and surface acoustic wave (SAW) resonator phonons.
-Our system combines peak optical performance in gated InAs QDs with state-of-the-art surface acoustic wave (SAW) resonators on GaAs.
-When combined with superconducting qubits\cite{Bienfait2019,aref2016}, these results pave the way for low-noise and efficient conversion of quantum information between microwave and optical domain.
+In this paper, we address this integration challenge in an electro-optomechanical system involving gated InAs QDs and SAW resonator phonons.
+Our system combines excellent optical performance in gated InAs QDs with state-of-the-art surface acoustic wave (SAW) resonators on GaAs, fully incorporating microwave and DC electronics, optics, and mechanics in a single platform.
+In general, this development is crucial to fully realize the advantages of QDs as optical two-level systems for optomechanics, including single-phonon generation \cite{Sollner2016} and acousto-optic preparation of exciton or biexciton states \cite{Kuniej2024} which have so far been only theoretically proposed.
+In addition, interactions between acoustics and other types of SPEs (e.g., diamond vacancies) have recently caught attention as useful and interesting systems \cite{McCullian2024,Lukin2020,Kepesidis2013}.
+This work brings semiconductor QDs, with their many desirable properties, up to par with these other systems.
+When combined with superconducting qubits \cite{Bienfait2019,aref2016}, these results pave the way for low-noise and efficient conversion of quantum information between microwave and optical domain.